The Odds Are Against Me - Episode 1

 "See, you need to make your decision.
 What's so special about him?.
 You only love him and that's normal.
 Get a grip of yourself and make your decision.
 By the way, I won't help you break up with him.
 Do whatever you like", I said and walked to the dining table, then diverted to the kitchen, and brought out a glass cup and poured a cupful of chilled water before I gulped it down my throat.
 I peered through the door.

 "What about a hug?", I said and made a face.
 She laughed.
 She came closer and hugged me as I plastered a peck on her cheeks.
 She opened the door, and I bade her goodbye; she reciprocated.
 I opened the door, and peeped through the louvres up from the story building I lived in, I heard the sound of her car ignition, she zoomed off immediately as the gateman opened the gate for her.
 I stared at her car with my mouth open, waving at her, even though she wasn't looking.

-Read " She Did It " by Obinna Tony
+Read " Resuscitated Hope " by the same author ( Obinna Tony )

 "Hey, Sir.
 You look cute.
 I like you" I read.
 I clicked the profile.
 She looked like a sixteen year old girl.
 Her pictures were blurry.
 Seemed like it was taken with a low quality camera.

 "Urghhh", I smirked, shut down the laptop and closed it.
 I walked into the bathroom, took my shower and laid in my bed.

 - Comments (27)